minad/consult/README.md

 [Helm](https://github.com/emacs-helm/helm), you don't need Consult, since both packages already bring their own rich set of additional commands.

-Note that there is the [Marginalia package](https://github.com/minad/marginalia/), which can be combined with Consult.
-The `marginalia-mode` enriches the completion display with documentation strings.
-The Marginalia package has been extracted from [Embark](https://github.com/oantolin/embark/) and Consult since both packages provided minibuffer annotations.
+Note that there is the [Marginalia](https://github.com/minad/marginalia/) package, which can be combined with Consult.
+The `marginalia-mode` enriches the completion display with annotations.
+The annotations show for example documentation strings or file information.
+Marginalia has been extracted from [Embark](https://github.com/oantolin/embark/) and Consult since both packages provided minibuffer annotations.
+Embark provides local actions (like a context menu), which can be executed while selecting a candidate during completion in the minibuffer.
+For example, when selecting a file, an action to delete the file is offered.

 ## Screenshots